-Lazaros snarled, white teeth gleaming in the murk, but he stepped back nonetheless.
+Lazaros snarled, white teeth gleaming in the murk, but he stepped backward, nonetheless.

-Perhaps satisfied the Nubian was pacified, the stranger knelt beside Felix, and the fence whimpered.
-What fate did this stranger have in store for him? he wondered, imagination and pulse racing.
+Perhaps satisfied the Nubian was pacified, the stranger knelt beside Felix, who whimpered.
+What fate did this stranger have in store for me? he wondered, imagination—and pulse—racing.
 A blade to the throat?
 A broken neck?

-Felix winced, but, now he was closer, he could see more of the stranger.
-Good quality cloak.
+Felix winced.
+Now he was closer, he could see more of the stranger.
+A grey beard, neatly trimmed.
 Head newly shaven and oiled.
 An earring.
-Neatly trimmed beard.
 Felix frowned.
-Where had he seen this man before…?
+Where have I seen this man before…?

 “Now, tell me again,” said the stranger.
 “This is Vitus’ sword?”